AW - Mother to 4.5 year old boy with spastic quadriplegia

 opportunities as their able bodied friends to experience movement,

 particularly their own.
-Feldenkrais/ABM is a perfect therapy for this.
+Feldenkrais/ABM is a perfect therapy for

+more functional ones.
 She helps him experience his own body moving

 Sometimes it feels like L is fighting his body all the time and

-L’s body is always more relaxed and softer after a session, the tendons
+L’s body is always more relaxed and softer after a session, the

-also moves more freely and is more verbal.
+times, he also moves more freely and is more verbal.

-Louise’s skill and dedication to working with children with special
+Louise’s skill and dedication to working with children with

-changes she can help L achieve.
+see what other changes she can help L achieve.